ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 - Full vSRX firewall and routing capability implemented.

 The following are unique to a deployment with the ESXi as the host OS.
-- VXLAN connectivity into a VCS instance.
+- VXLAN connectivity into a vCenter Server instance.
-- Ability to host additional VMs on the edge cluster.
+- Ability to host additional VMs on the edge services cluster.
   - NSX edges, load balancers, etc.

 The basic vSRX offering architecture simply places a vSRX in front of all the VLANs deployed into a given customer account.
 The vSRX is a powerful Vyatta replacement for situations in which a customer controlled gateway appliance is desirable.